Vietnam.vn - Nền tảng quảng bá Việt Nam

 July - where emotions are full

 July mornings are usually gentler.
-The sun is no longer as bright as the peak days of summer, but still bright enough that T-shirts and shorts are the most appropriate for a sidewalk coffee.
-The rains are no longer as gentle as at the beginning of the season, but suddenly pour down, forcing everyone to quickly find shelter.
+The sun is no longer as bright as the peak days of summer, but still bright enough for a sidewalk coffee in T-shirts and shorts.
+The rains are no longer as gentle as at the beginning of the season, but suddenly pour down, forcing everyone to rush to find shelter.
 The weather is as capricious as a teenage girl, happy then sad.
-But that is also why July has its own unique features, unmistakable.
+But that is also why July has its own unique character.

 Báo Đồng NaiBáo Đồng Nai23/07/2025

 July is not noisy when it comes, not as exciting as a festival, but quietly drops by like an old friend returning after a long time.
 A sudden rain, a light breeze... enough to let us know that July is coming.
 For me, July always carries a very special feeling - not as bustling as June, nor as gentle as August.
-It lies somewhere in between, precarious and difficult to name, like a moment in time, both familiar and distant, both warm and a little sad.
+It lies somewhere in the middle, precarious and difficult to name, like a moment in time, both familiar and distant, both warm and a little sad.

 Illustration: Internet source

 But July is not only about sunshine and rain, or memories of school days.
 July is also a month that reminds us of gratitude.
 July 27 - War Invalids and Martyrs Day - always makes me emotional.
-Stories about old soldiers, about mothers with gray hair waiting for their children, about wounds that cannot be healed, cannot help but make my heart ache.
+Stories about old soldiers, about mothers with white hair waiting for their children, about wounds that cannot heal, cannot help but make my heart ache.
 Even though the war is far away, that sacrifice never gets old.
 July lets me know that I am living in precious things that many people have sacrificed their youth to preserve.

 This year, July came with great changes when the provincial and municipal merger projects officially took effect.
 Many officials and civil servants had to rearrange their work, leaving the place they had been attached to for many years to come to a new environment.
 Many families packed up and moved, starting life in a new land, strange but also full of hope.
-I once met a female colleague at a farewell party at her old agency, her eyes were filled with tears but she still smiled brightly: "It doesn't matter where you go, as long as you can do meaningful work."
+I once met a female colleague at the farewell party of her old agency, her eyes were filled with tears but she still smiled brightly: "It doesn't matter where you go, as long as you can do meaningful work."

-Whether people like it or not, July still comes as a rule of nature.
+Whether people like it or not, July still comes as a law of nature.
 It brings a little rain, a little sunshine, a little nostalgia, a little change.
 But it is that mixture that creates a July full of emotions, not too noisy but deep enough to make people's hearts tremble.

 Ha Linh